NescobarAlopLop/homomorphic_lab/README.md

 need to read up on serialization and transfer of public key and encrypted model

 next steps as i see them now are:

+results first approach, first only create client server as different executables on same machine save all the relevant data into files and w/r them locally

+so in the following algorithm:
+- send - save as a local file
+- receive - read file

 client:
     - generate keys
     - encrypt query